transentis/bptk_py/docs/usage/limitations.rst

 * Currently the simulator only supports the Euler method, Runge-Kutta Integration is not supported.
 * The SD model transpiler for XMILE models only supports stocks, flows/biflows and converters.
 The other modeling elements (such as ovens and conveyors) are not supported.
-* The SD model transpiler for XMILE currently only supports the following builtin functions: ``size, stddev, sum, mean, rank, previous, abs, max, min, int, sin, cos, round, savediv, if, delay, init, normal, random, pulse, step``
+* The SD model transpiler for XMILE currently only supports the following builtin functions: size, stddev, sum, mean, rank, previous, abs, max, min, int, sin, cos, round, savediv, if, delay, init, normal, random, pulse, step.